oracle/node-oracledb/doc/src/user_guide/installation.rst

 To use node-oracledb, you need:

-- Node.js 14.6 or later
+- Node.js 14.6 or later.

-- An Oracle Database either local or remote, on-premises, or in the Cloud.
+- Access to an Oracle Database either local or remote, on-premises, or in the Cloud.
+You will need to know the `database credentials
+  <https://www.youtube.com/ watch?v=WDJacg0NuLo>`__ and the :ref:`connection
+  string <connectionstrings>` for the database.

   Installing node-oracledb does not install or create a database.

 - Optionally, Oracle Client libraries can be installed to enable the